Specific Tips for Optimal Content Distribution

 You need to have a clear understanding of each channel's unique value proposition and if those benefits align with your audience, brand voice, and goals.
 How do you do that?

-- Determine what audience will you reach with each particular channel.
+- Determine what audience you will reach with each particular channel.
 Be sure the audience aligns with your content personas.
 And be sure that the audience finds value in your content

 - Satisfy yourself that your brand's tone, voice, and style are a good fit for this audience.